 PIs with the most competitive LOIs that strongly fit the priorities and guidelines of the program will be invited for an interview.
 The purpose of the interview is to answer questions about the LOI and to explore establishing an advising team and external partnerships.
 The research projects deemed most promising in terms of achieving environmental solutions that are also most relevant to Woods focal areas will be invited to submit a full proposal.

-NOTE: The Stanford Woods Institute partners with the Stanford Graduate School of Business, where relevant, to help faculty identify advising resources for their REIP projects.
+NOTE: The Stanford Woods Institute partners with the Stanford Graduate School of Business and outside of Stanford, where relevant, to help faculty identify advising resources for their REIP projects.
 Project teams taking advantage of this offer have gained assistance in thinking through potential organizational models for disseminating their discoveries and innovations and have developed strategies for overcoming barriers to reaching end users.
-Please contact Brian Sharbono, Associate Director, Programs, Stanford Woods Institute, at firstname.lastname@example.org, if you are interested in opportunities to gain advising for your project as you develop your Letter of Intent.
+Please contact Brian Sharbono, Associate Director, Programs, Stanford Woods Institute, at email@example.com, if you are interested in opportunities to gain advising for your project as you develop your Letter of Intent.

 The REI Program seeks later stage projects that, similar to the Woods Institute’s long-standing Environmental Venture Projects (EVP) program: